indrekots/indrekots.github.io/_posts/articles/2015-11-12-java-8-lambda-expressions.md

 ##Benefits

 Technically lambdas do not help you do anything that you could not do prior to Java 8.
 Remember that anonymous inner classes can achieve the same result but with more boilerplate code.
-Therefore lambdas can improve your code by making it more clear on flexible.
+The benefit of lambdas is improved and more flexible code.

 **Before** (prior to Java 8):